Rick Reynolds, LCSW

 Wanting to Be Wanted

-This week we hear from Marie, an unfaithful spouse who shares her personal experience of infidelity before, during, and after her affairs.
-I hope her story brings hope, courage, and understanding to those of you on both sides of infidelity.
+This week we hear from Marie, a wayward spouse who shares her personal experience of infidelity before, during, and after her affairs.
+I hope her story brings hope, courage, and understanding to those of you on both sides of this difficult circumstance.

 A Personal Story from an Affair Recovery Survivor:

-My husband and I were an old married couple before we ever exchanged vows.
+My husband, John, and I were an old married couple before we ever exchanged vows.
 We lived together, had a dog, and sat around in sweats doing nothing.
 We loved each other, I'm certain, but it seemed as though we forgot we needed to show it.

 About a year into our marriage, I started feeling restless.
 My daily routine consisted of studying, working, caring for our home, shopping, cooking, and cleaning.
-I received little to no help from my husband.
+I received little to no help from John.
 Most days when he got home, he would immediately get on the internet or turn on the TV.
-We really didn't spend time talking with one another.
+We didn't spend much time talking with each other.

-Although we had issues, nothing justified the course of action I was about to take.
+Although we had marital issues, nothing justified the course of action I was about to take.

-I met a man at a wedding who, now looking back, I can see was a real sleaze.
-But to the person I was at that time, he was someone who paid attention to a woman craving to be noticed.
-We spoke by phone a few times here and there, but when my husband went out of town, I ended up staying with him.
+I met a man while attending a wedding.
+As I look back, I can see he was a real sleaze.
+But at that time, this man paid attention to a woman who was craving to be noticed.
+We spoke by phone a few times here and there, but it was when John went out of town that I ended up staying with this man.
 I had an affair.
-Something I had always, ALWAYS said I would never, ever do.
+Something I had always, ALWAYS said I would never, EVER do.
 But like me, I'm pretty sure most of those who have betrayed their spouses didn't start out by vowing to do so on their wedding day.

 I didn't care for the physical aspect of the affair, nor did I have any real feelings for this man.
 The thing that drew me was the affirmation that I was desirable and beautiful.
-And boy, my affair partner laid it on thick.
+And boy, did my affair partner (AP) lay it on thick!

-I desperately wanted to feel like someone was choosing me and pursuing me.
+I desperately wanted to feel like someone was choosing and pursuing me.

-My husband was suspicious the night of the affair because he tried to contact me unsuccessfully many times.
+John was suspicious the night the affair began because he tried to contact me many times.
 When he asked why I was not home and did not answer his calls, I made up a ridiculous lie.
-I didn't want him to find out or hurt him, but that did not stop me from continuing to email, call, and meet with my affair partner.
+I didn't want him to find out.
+I didn't want to hurt him.
+But that did not stop me from continuing to email, call, and meet my AP.

 He reacted with emotions I had never seen from him.

-We saw a counselor about five times.
-He left much to be desired.
-While he mentioned enough cliché psychological phrases to bore me to tears, he never once mentioned God.
+We saw a counselor about five times and that counseling experience left much to be desired.
+While the counselor mentioned enough cliché psychological phrases to bore me to tears, he never once mentioned God.
 But hey, at least my husband and I were talking, living together, and trying.
 Unfortunately, this did not last.

 We agreed our counselor was a quack and thought we were doing well on our own.
 We carried on with business as usual.
 I mean, at first, we put forth some effort to be more loving, sexual, etc., but soon we were back to the same old routine.
 Upon reflection, I don't think I ever fully came back and, therefore, did not wholly try.